Pinzauti/automated-reasoning-report/README.md

-# LaTeX report template
+# Automated Reasoning report
-LaTeX template for reports.
+Solving a Constraint Satisfaction Problem with ASP and MiniZinc.